transdigiware/blockchain/howto/ibp-v2-troubleshooting.md

 - The pod restart itself can time out when its worker node restarts and takes too long to mount the persistent volume claim (PVC).

 {: tsResolve}
-To enable the blockchain pod to restart, you need to address the underlying cluster issues:
+To enable the blockchain pod to restart successfully, you need to address the underlying cluster issues:
-- Ensure there are adequate resources available on worker nodes in the cluster for the pod to restart.
+- Ensure there are adequate resources available on worker nodes in the cluster.
 If not, deploy a new worker node with increased resources.
-- Delete the failing blockchain pod.
+- After you resolve the cluster issues, delete the failing blockchain pod.
 When Kubernetes restarts the pod, it will attempt to move the pod workload to another node with sufficient resources.
 - If the timeout between a kubelet and the master node cannot be resolved, open a support ticket with your cluster provider.

 ## What is the proper way to clean up a failed node deployment?
 {: #ibp-v2-troubleshooting-cleanup}
 {: troubleshoot}

 Sometimes a node can fail to deploy, for example, due to lack of resources in your Kubernetes cluster.
-After you understand the cause of the node deployment failure, you need to cleanup the failed node in your cluster.
+After you understand the cause of the node deployment failure, you need to clean up the failed node in your cluster.
 {: tsSymptoms}

 Do not attempt to use Kubernetes commands to remove the node.
 Instead, it is extremely important that you use the {{site.data.keyword.blockchainfull_notm}} Platform console or the APIs to remove the failed node to ensure that the associated metadata and storage are also cleaned up.